mlpack/mlboard/examples/prcurve.md

 ## Logging PR-Curve

-These examples help you to understand `SummaryWriter::PRcurve()` API in depth.
+These examples help you to understand `SummaryWriter::PRCurve()` API in depth.

 ### 0. API